 Union soldiers captured the city in June 1864 and used the Lacy Hotel, one of the few buildings in the town at the time, as a military garrison.
 In October of that year, after Atlanta fell into the hands of Union troops, Confederate forces re-occupied Big Shanty, but Union soldiers eventually recaptured the town and later burned it to the ground.

 “On Nov.
 14, 1864, soldiers from the Union’s Fourteenth Army Corps descended upon the area and destroyed the Western & Atlantic Railroad, sparing little of Big Shanty in the process,” Southern Museum Curator Jonathan Scott said.

 “The Lacy Hotel was burned to ashes along with many of the buildings that existed here at the time,” Scott said.
 “After Nov.
-14, the Civil War moved away Big Shanty for good, leaving in its wake devastation, loss and poverty.”
+14, the Civil War moved away from Big Shanty for good, leaving in its wake devastation, loss, and poverty.”

 George M. and Edna Lacy rented the Lacy Hotel, a small, two-story boarding house located along the Western & Atlantic rail line, starting in 1859.
 The hotel, located beneath what is today the municipal parking lot next to the historic 1908 train depot in downtown Kennesaw, was known among travelers and soldiers for its food and service.